zalepa/dudas/README.md

 # Dudas CLI Tools
 A set of tools for working with PATFT data.
 Very much a work in progress.
 Tools do not require third party libraries.
 Created using: `ruby 2.1.4p265 (2014-10-27 revision 48166) [x86_64-darwin14.0]`

 ## Current toolchain:

-* `download`: pipe a list of patents (e.g., "patents.list") and get a list of HTML source (see patents.out for a sample, basically it's one HTML file per line)
+* `download`: pipe a list of patents (e.g., "patents.list") and get a list of HTML source (see patents.out for a sample, basically it's one HTML file per line )
 * `parse`: pipe in output of download and (for now) get a list of patent numbers and titles

-Example: `cat patents.list | ./download | ./parse > titles.out`
+Example: `cat patents.list | ./download | ./parse >titles.out`

 Example: `./download patents.list | ./parse > titles.out`

+Example: `./download # runs in "interactive" mode, one patent per line, end with EOL`

 ## Immediate work

 * ❗️  Parse should default to a certain format (JSON?)
 * ❗️  Fill in the rest of the patent details
 * ‼️  Testing (esp. with respect to regex)
-* 😎 Use method_missing? instead of individual getter methods
+* 😎  Use `method_missing?` instead of individual getter methods
 * 😎  Clean up structure of `parse`

 # License